As business owners, we must wrangle our long-term goals and guide them safely into the corral if we want to succeed.

 Both men viewed the site as sacrosanct, and neither team desecrated it.

 Documenting the resting place

-The two people most responsible for showing us the sunken RMS Titanic began their fascination with the ocean many years – and thousands of miles – apart.
+The two people most responsible for showing us the sunken ship began their fascination with the ocean many years – and thousands of miles – apart.